 If you feel lost or don’t know where to begin, there are a number of revision sites that can help trainees to prepare.
 Many of these sites offer free trials which can help you to decide which best fits your revision needs.
 Here are some suggestions to get you started:-

 Exam stress can affect trainees in a variety of ways.
 If you think that exam stress may negatively impact your performance, you could consider learning a coping technique, for example, mindfulness.
 According to the NHS, studies have found that mindfulness programmes, can bring about reductions in stress and improvements in mood.

-- For further information on mindfulness, see our Mindfulness fact sheet.
+- For further information on mindfulness, see our page on mindfulness

-- For further information on coping with stress, see our Help with Stress fact sheet.
+- For further information on coping with stress, see our page on help with stress

-- For further information on coping with anxiety, see our Help with Anxiety fact sheet.
+- For further information on coping with anxiety, see our page on help with anxiety